 - Your listing better look good.
 Now that buyers have more options to look at, it becomes easier for them to check homes off their showing list.
 If you don’t captivate them quickly through their online search, you will be climbing up hill to get them in the door.

 - Be prepared to negotiate.
-A couple years ago, sellers could name their price and get it without flinching.
-It’s not quite that easy any more.
+A couple years ago, sellers could name their price and get it without flinching, you may still do that selling a house as is in Texas.
+But, It’s not quite that easy any more.
 Don’t be offended by an offer and be prepared to negotiate.
 In a normal market, that’s how it works.
 A buyer makes an offer, the seller counters, so on and so on.
 Detach from your emotions and treat it like a business transaction.

 - Look at the data carefully.
 Number of active comparable listings, average days on market for sales and current days on market for actives, average prices in your neighborhood, average square footage are all important factors to look at.
 If there is a lot of inventory in your neighborhood that means buyers have a lot of choices so your price and how well your home is presented is EXTREMELY important.